 Do you already have a blog?
 Or do you want to have a blog and haven't gotten around to it just yet?

-If you do not yet have a blog it is probably because you are wondering if you should you even consider blogging?
+If you do not yet have a blog, it is probably because you are wondering if you should even consider blogging?
 Typical concerns are:

 - How much time will it take?

 - What do I include on my blog?

 - How often do I have to blog?